Prag8855/aab/content/guides/gewerbesteuer.md

 You start paying trade tax after you [do your *Gewerbeanmeldung*](/guides/gewerbeschein).
 Trade tax is collected by the *[[Finanzamt]]* at the same time as the [income tax](/glossary/Einkommensteuer).

 Every year, you must make a [tax declaration](/glossary/Steuererklärung) for your business.
-A bit later, the *Finanzamt* will send you a tax assessment for income tax (*Gewerbesteuerbescheid*) and trade tax (*Gewerbesteuerbescheid*).
+A bit later, the *Finanzamt* will send you a tax assessment for income tax (*[Einkommensteuerbescheid](/glossary/Steuerbescheid)*) and trade tax (*Gewerbesteuerbescheid*).
 It tells you how much you need to pay.

 If you have a high income, the *Finanzamt* can request advance tax payments (*Vorauszahlungen*) every quarter:[^6] on February 15, May 15, August 15 and November 15.
 You pay income tax and trade tax in advance, and it's adjusted later.